Living On Campus

 - The right to have free access to one’s room and facilities.

 - The right to be free of fear or intimidation and physical or emotional harm.

 - All residents must show mutual respect to each other and their belongings.

 Harassment of any kind, including harassment on the basis of race, color, national origin, marital status, sexual preference, sex, age, religion, political belief, disability, veteran status or any other basis protected by federal, state or local law will not be tolerated.

 College Property Policy 1330A

-- Furniture or any property belonging to the college may not be removed from any room or building without specific written authorization from the Dean of Students.
+- Furniture or any property belonging to the college may not be removed from any room or building without specific written authorization from the Coordinator of Housing.
 All furniture is inventoried to a specific space.
-Moving furniture without written authorization from the Dean of Students may result in disciplinary sanctions.
+Moving furniture without written authorization from the Coordinator of Housing may result in disciplinary sanctions.